jessemarek/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 2. How would you explain form validation to someone who has never programmed before?

+    *Form validation is a way of creating a checklist of requirements a form needs to have before it can be submitted*

 3. In 1-2 sentences, define end to end testing.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.